-Case closure
+4. Case closure

-Every allegation received by the HCPC must be considered on its merits and, as the HCPC's main objective is public protection, there is a presumption in favour of making further inquiries about an allegation unless it clearly does not meet the Standard of Acceptance.
+Every allegation received by the HCPC must be considered on its merits and, as the HCPC's main objective is public protection, there is a presumption in favour of making further inquiries about an allegation unless it clearly does not meet the standard of acceptance.

-A decision not to proceed with an allegation on the basis that it does not meet the Standard of Acceptance should only be taken after consideration of all the available information.
+A decision not to proceed with an allegation on the basis that it does not meet the standard of acceptance should only be taken after consideration of all the available information.
 At this stage in the process, any doubts should be resolved in favour of public protection, by allowing the allegation to proceed.
+In marginal cases, such doubts can often be resolved by reviewing the allegation in the light of the additional information provided by the registrant in response to the allegation.

-If an allegation is found not to meet the Standard of Acceptance and the case is closed, it is important that clear reasons for the decision are recorded.
+If an allegation is found not to meet the standard of acceptance and the case is closed, it is important that clear reasons for the decision are recorded.